TrustlessDAO/trustless-dao-book/src/guides/protocol.md

 * The smart contract records key events and commitments on-chain.
 * The GitHub repository preserves all communication and agreements.
+* Your local copy of the repository is crucial evidence.
+Git will warn you if the other party attempts to modify history, requiring a force-pull to accept their changes.
+These warnings are your signal that bad faith actions may be occurring.
+You can prove this by sharing your local copy, which contains the original unmodified history.
 * Commit hashes serve as timestamps without exposing sensitive vulnerability details.
 * Either party can prove bad faith using the evidence trail.